Kentucky Route 80: Concurrency with U.S. 68

-KY 80 serves rural portions of Barren, Metcalfe (including the city of Edmonton), Adair, Russell, and Casey counties to Somerset (Pulaski County).
+KY 80 serves rural portions of Barren, Metcalfe, Adair (including Columbia), Russell (including Russell Springs), and southern Casey counties to Somerset, in Pulaski County.

 Somerset to Hazard

 Between Somerset and London (Laurel County), KY 80 is again the primary route.
-The state's I-66 proposals call for KY 80 to again be bypassed in this area, with the new road to share only the crossing over the Rockcastle River gorge.
-This proposal has met with controversy, with area residents preferring that the new Interstate be built on the existing KY 80 right of way.

-From London to Hazard, KY 80 is again supplanted, this time by the former Daniel Boone Parkway, renamed the Hal Rogers Parkway in 2003.
-KY 80 serves rural portions of Clay, Leslie, and Perry counties before rejoining the Parkway near Hazard.
+From London to Hazard, KY 80 is again supplanted, this time by the Hal Rogers Parkway (formerly the Daniel Boone Parkway), a Super-two highway that acts as an expressway in the area.
+KY 80 serves rural portions of Clay, Leslie, and Perry counties, including the city of Manchester, before rejoining the Parkway near Hazard.

 Hazard to Pikeville and the Virginia border

 KY 80 is a modern four-lane highway (though not controlled access) from Hazard through Knott County to Watergap in Floyd County where it converges with US 23.
-This section of Kentucky Route 80 was completely new construction, with the old highway's segments renamed with several designations, primarily KY 550.
+This section of Kentucky Route 80 was completely new construction; most of the remnants of KY 80's old alignment were renamed with several designations, primarily KY 550.
 KY 80 continues, concurrent with US 460 until reaching Belcher in Pike County and continues into Virginia from Elkhorn City as Virginia State Route 80.

 History

-Pre-1960s

-KY 80's original western terminus was on the east side of Bowling Green during the 1930s and early 1940s.
-It was extended to its current length, including the concurrency with US 68, in around the late 1940s or early 1950s.
+Before 1980

+KY 80's original western terminus was located near Bristow, just east of Bowling Green from its 1929 establishment through the early 1950s; the segment from Columbus to US 68 in Aurora was originally signed as KY 98.
+In the late 1940s, when US 68 was rerouted to its current routing between Bowling Green and Perryville, KY 80's western terminus was truncated to its junction with US 68 in Edmonton.
+KY 80 was extended to its late-20th century length, including the concurrency with US 68, at sometime in 1954.
+From around 1948 through 1952, Russell S. Dyche, an editor for the London Sentinel-Echo, led a years-long effort to persuade the Kentucky Department of Highways (now the Kentucky Transportation Cabinet) to extend the KY 80 designation westward onto its route from Edmonton to Columbus, including the US 68 concurrency.
+Dyche, who also led a motorcade to KY 80's current western terminus all the way from Elkhorn City, continued to promote the highway until his late 1959 death.
+In 1978, the segment of KY 80 from Somerset to London was named the Russell Dyche Memorial Highway.

+Columbus–Belmont ferry

-Originally, KY 80 continued westward via ferry across the Mississippi River to Belmont, Missouri, where it connected with Missouri Route 80, which travels west to US 61/US 62 near Sikeston, Missouri.
-That ferry has long since been discontinued.
+Originally, KY 80 continued westward via a ferry crossing of the Mississippi River to Belmont, Missouri, where it continued westward as Missouri Route 80, which travels west to US 61/US 62 (and I-55 in the present day) between New Madrid and Sikeston, Missouri.
+The toll ferry service was discontinued in 1984.